 - I need to take a course this semester, NEST won’t allow me to!

-- If NEST does not allow you to enroll in a course, it is probably because the course is closed or you do not have the necessary prerequisites.
-You should speak to your advisor to figure out the problem .
+- If you’re unable to enroll in a course, it’s possible the course is closed or you’re missing the necessary prerequisites.
+You should speak to your advisor to figure out the problem.

 - I do not have the necessary prerequisites for a course that I need.
 Can I get a permit into the course anyway?

-- Prerequisites are built into the program because the knowledge gained from those courses are required to succeed in the advanced courses.
+- Prerequisites are built into our programs because the knowledge from those courses are required to succeed in the advanced courses.

-- If you feel that you have the knowledge necessary to succeed in the course, you should contact the instructor of the prerequisite course in order schedule a challenge exam.
+- Think you have the knowledge necessary to succeed in a course?
+Schedule a challenge exam with the instructor of the prerequisite course.

-- If the department suggests you apply for prerequisite waiver approval, you can do so by completing the Prerequisite Waiver Form and having it approved and signed by your advisor, course instructor, course prerequisite instructor, and the department chair.
+- If the department suggests you apply for prerequisite waiver approval, you can do so by completing the Prerequisite Waiver Form.
+The form needs to be approved and signed by your advisor, course instructor and prerequisite instructor, and the department chair.

 - The section of a course I want to take is full.
 How do I get in?

-- Due to room constraints and a specific number of software licenses for lab courses, it is rare that we can allow students into full sections.
+- Due to room constraints and limited software licenses for lab courses, we rarely can allow students into full sections.

-- If you are certain you have completed the prerequisites for a full course, you can apply for a course permit/authorization to enroll by submitting a Course Permit/Authorization Form to the Department Administrator.
+- If you’ve completed the prerequisites for a full course, apply for a course permit/authorization to enroll through Navigate.

 - CSIT-100 students: We do NOT give permits to enroll in full sections.
 You should keep checking NEST to see if spaces become available.